apache/arrow/docs/source/format/FormatIntro.rst

 Compression is another element where columnar format representation can take high advantage.
 Data similarity allows for better compression techniques and algorithms.
-Having the same data types locality close allows us to have better compression ratios.
+Having the same data types locality allows to have better compression ratios.

 Primitive layouts
 =================